Pip Adam: Awards

 Everything We Hoped For won the NZSA Hubert Church Best First Book Award for Fiction at the 2011 New Zealand Post Book Awards.

 Adam also received the New Generation Award in the 2012 Macquarie Private Wealth New Zealand Arts Awards from the Arts Foundation of New Zealand and was a runner up in the 2007 Sunday Star Times Short Story Competition.

 The New Animals won New Zealand's top fiction prize, the Acorn Foundation Fiction Prize for 2018 and Nothing to See was shortlisted for the same award in 2021.

 Audition was shortlisted for the Jann Medlicott Acorn Prize for Fiction at the 2024 Ockham New Zealand Book Awards.

 Audition made longlist for the 2025 International Dublin Literary Award.

+Audition is currently shortlisted for the 2026 Ursula K. Le Guin Prize for Fiction.